 So, next time you visit Nova Scotia, keep a look out for icebergs – they may be millennia old!

 The contact era

-According to Robert J Shipley, when Europeans first arrived in the territory we now call Canada, settlers and aboriginal peoples enjoyed two or three hundred years of relative harmony.
+According to Robert J Shipley, when Europeans first arrived in the territory that we now call Canada, settlers and aboriginal peoples enjoyed two or three hundred years of relative harmony beforehand.
 During this time, he explains, European colonists were heavily dependent on the goodwill and intelligent technologies of the First Nations, who had the insight on how to survive in what could be an inhospitable environment.
 For at least three hundred years, the only form of transportation used was the First Nations’ canoe, which settlers adopted to begin the fur trade and other endeavours.
-Settlers were unable to survive in the north without Inuit dress, and were unable to walk in many areas without snowshoes – an aboriginal invention.
+Settlers were unable to survive in the north without Inuit dress and were unable to walk in many areas without snowshoes – an aboriginal invention.

 In fact, many of the early settlers who are often regarded as heroic explorers actually perished due to a resistance to collaborate with aboriginal people – the Franklin expedition, for example, notoriously ended in disaster after John Franklin refused to take First Nations peoples’ advice.
 For those who did listen, however, aboriginal aids were a life saver.
 The physician John McCrea, unlike Franklin, co-operated closely with the First Nations whilst working for the Hudson’s Bay Company.
 Following the advice of his aboriginal consul, he wore seal skins and was able to survive in the most extreme of temperatures as a result.